ouspg/CloudAndNetworkSecurity/3. Network Protocols/README.md

 Minimal TLS client implementation includes the completion of the handshake process with the following features:
   * Key exchange with X25519 and signatures with EdDSA (Elliptic Curve Diffie-Hellman key exchange using Curve25519 and Edwards-Curve Digital Signature Algorithm based on the same curve).
   * ChaCha20-Poly1305 as a symmetric algorithm and cipher suite.
-  * The client should be able to handle the processing of arbitrary input data from the TCP stream.
-We get some guarantees with fuzz testing which provides one additional point.
   *  In TLS 1.3, the use of certain extensions is mandatory
   * Mandatory extensions as specified [here.](https://datatracker.ietf.org/doc/html/rfc8446#section-9.2) The sample Rust project has most of them implemented with `as_bytes` mapper.
 The extensions required are
     * Supported Versions (describes the used TLS version)